 Step Two: Check Your Electric Bill

-Use Brookline Green Electricity to opt up to 100% renewables.
+Use Brookline Green Electricity to choose 100% renewables.
 By purchasing locally generated renewable energy at stable, competitive rates, you’ll be supporting the Massachusetts workforce.
 Something as ordinary as paying your electric bill can have an extraordinary impact on our community.

 Mass Save provides free energy audits for business as well as residential.
 They will tell you what energy upgrades are useful and will analyze your building for improvements.
 They provide a list of certified contractors so that you can get competitive pricing for any work you plan to do.
 Here’s the link to find out more about what they do and how to contact them.